-Eric LaRue will be entering his third season with the Hanover men's and women's tennis programs in 2019-20 after he was added to the athletic department staff in the summer of 2017.
+Eric LaRue will be entering his fourth season with the Hanover men's and women's tennis programs in 2020-21 after he was added to the athletic department staff in the summer of 2017.

 “I want to thank Lynn Hall and the rest of the administrative staff at Hanover for the opportunity to be the head tennis coach at the College,” stated LaRue.
 “I am honored and excited to have the opportunity to build on the success Coach [Ryan] Miller and Coach [Devon] Sharpe have built.”

-He carried the success into the 2018-19 season, where they pushed the HCAC regular season winning streak to 52-matches, while earning the program its fifth NCAA Division III National Tournament birth in the past six seasons.
+He carried the success into the 2018-19 season, where they pushed the HCAC regular season winning streak to 47-matches, while earning the program its fifth NCAA Division III National Tournament birth in the past six seasons.
 He also guided the program to its sixth straight HCAC Tournament Championship and second HCAC Regular Season Title under his tenure.
 The back-to-back HCAC Coach of the Year also landed eight All-Conference selections including two time Most Valuable Player Cami Jones.
 He currently holds a career 37-15 record with the Panthers, posting a 23-1 record in Conference play.

 LaRue comes to Hanover after spending the last five seasons as the head men’s and women’s coach at Tennessee Wesleyan University.
 In his five years with the Bulldogs, LaRue compiled a 70-26 overall record with the men and a 51-41 mark with the women’s team.
 The TWU men also won the 2015 Appalachian Athletic Conference regular season title and made it to each of the last four AAC tournament championships, compiling a five-year record of 27-4 in league play.